TJHeuvel/rival-doc/Samples/OnlineFPSSample/character-and-camera.md

----
-layout: default
-title: Character and Camera
-parent: Online FPS Sample
-grand_parent: Samples
-nav_order: 3
----

-# Character and Camera
+# OnlineFPS Sample - Character and Camera

 The networking of the character is all done in `OnlineFPSCharacterMovementSystem`.
 Here are the key points when it comes to networking character controllers:
 * The character system must update in the `GhostPredictionSystemGroup`